datajoedata/datajoedata/README.md

 About Me:

 I am a dedicated and enthusiastic individual with a strong passion for leveraging data to derive valuable insights and make informed decisions.
-Seeking to build solid foundation in various tools and techniques required to extract, manipulate, and visualize data effectively.
+Working hard to build a solid foundation in various tools and techniques required to extract, manipulate, and visualize data effectively.
 I love helping people and delivering value to unnused data.